preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates-omnia-7/index.rst

 + **Title**: You can change the title in this field, in any tenant language.
 + **Default canvas settings**: If needed, set the default canvas width and height in pixels.
 Author can change this setting if needed.
 + **ADD HEADING**: You can add headings to group the shapes, if needed, see below.
-+ **ADD SHape**: Too add shape that should be avaiable for authors to use, click here.
++ **ADD SHAPE**: Too add shape that should be avaiable for authors to use, click here.
 For more information, see below.

 Add Heading
 ---------------